Fire and rescue services

 Your policy needs to cover all overseas medical costs, including medical evacuation.
 The Australian Government won't pay for these costs.

-You'll probably need a special insurance policy that covers travel to high-risk destinations.
+You'll probably need a special insurance policy that covers travel to remote or high-risk destinations.
 Most Australian policies won't cover you for travel to Mauritania.

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.